If you are nearing retirement and a bit worried about your liquid assets, reverse mortgages may help supplement your income.

 Proprietary reverse mortgages (jumbo reverse mortgages)

-Proprietary reverse mortgages are designed for senior borrowers with home values that exceed the maximum limit set by HECM for their state.
+Proprietary reverse mortgages are ideal for senior borrowers with home values that exceed the maximum limit set by HECM for their state.

 Being that the loan amounts are higher and come with more risk, the loans also usually have higher interest rates.
 These are typically insured by private lenders and banks.